-The Bank will provide a sovereign loan of up to US$ 30 million (€25 million) to the Republic of Uzbekistan ("RoU") to be on-lent and/or granted to the State Unitary Enterprise SuvSoz ("Company") to finance the Company's Priority Investment Programme ("PIP").
-The PIP includes such investments in water and wastewater infrastructure of the city of Tashkent as construction of a waste water collector, installation of pumps, valves and pressure regulators ("Project").
+The provision of a sovereign loan of up to US$ 30 million (€25 million) to the Republic of Uzbekistan to be on-lent and/or granted to the water utility Limited Liability Company Toshkent Shahar Suv Ta'minoti, formerly known as the State Unitary Enterprise SuvSoz to finance its Priority Investment Programme (PIP).
+The PIP includes such investments in water and wastewater infrastructure of the City of Tashkent as construction of a waste water collector, installation of pumps, valves and pressure regulators.

 The sources of transition impact are:

 1) Green.
 The Project is expected to increase the number of people connected to the wastewater and water networks, increase the amount of wastewater treated, reduce water losses and deliver energy savings through improved pumping regimes and reduced water losses in the system.
 Therefore, the Project qualifies as a positive environmental activity.

 2) Resilient.
 The Project will focus on financial and operational improvements to achieve cost recovery and sustainability of the Company.